blackeagle01/MNISTDeepLearn/README.md

 Run:

-pip install -r requirements.txt.
-Happy experimenting!
+* sudo pip install -r requirements.txt *  first.

+happy experimenting!

 The blog for this repository can be found [here](https://blackeagle01.github.io/2017/Deep-Learning-with-MNIST/)